Raz Simone

 Solomon Samuel Simone (born January 15, 1990), known by his stage name Raz Simone (/ræz sɪˈmoʊn/), is an African-American recording artist and songwriter from Seattle, Washington.
 A hip hop artist who started under the name Razpy, he built his brand by releasing EPs, touring, and filming music videos through his company Black Umbrella.

 Simone gained recognition after releasing his debut solo EP, Solomon Samuel Simone.
-He became the subject of media coverage for his association with the Capitol Hill Autonomous Zone, part of the George Floyd protests in Seattle, in which he distributed a gun to a protester amid rumors the Proud Boys were gathering nearby.
+He became the subject of media coverage for his association with the Capitol Hill Autonomous Zone (CHAZ), part of the George Floyd protests in Seattle, in which he distributed a gun to a protester amid rumors the Proud Boys were gathering nearby.

-Biography

 Early life

 Simone attended a private elementary school.
 In 2007, he worked for the Boys & Girls Club and was in the Running Start dual enrollment program.

 Music

 Upon release of his debut solo EP, Solomon Samuel Simone, Simone garnered the attention of 300 Entertainment executives Lyor Cohen, Todd Moscowitz, and Kevin Liles which resulted in a partnership between the newly established 300 Entertainment and his Black Umbrella Imprint.

 After the debut EP, Simone toured and released his first full-length album Cognitive Dissonance.
 In 2016 Simone released Trap Spirituals.
 He was nominated for XXL's Freshman List.
 In June 2016 Simone played shows in seven cities, opening for Macklemore and Ryan Lewis.

 In May 2020, at a parking lot at Seattle Center, Simone held a "pop-up, drive-in concert" (a type of concert developed in response to the COVID-19 pandemic, in order to allow for social distancing).